acumos/system-integration/z2a/INSTALL.md

     clusterName: "kind-acumos"
 ```

-For entries in the `global_value.conf` file that have a entry, do not edit these values as they are essential for correct installation.
+For entries in the `global_value.conf` file that have an existing entry, do not edit these values as they are essential for correct installation.

 ### Installation Process

+>NOTE: This installation process is being is in the process of being modified to automate the status feedback (Step 5 thru Step 7) to make in the installation process smoother.

 To perform an installation of Acumos, we will need to perform the following steps: